Best Todoist Alternatives (2026) — 4+ Options Compared

 What is the best free alternative to Todoist?

 The best free alternative to Todoist is TickTick, which offers Free with basic features.
+Other excellent free options include Microsoft To Do and ClickUp.
+These free alternatives provide core functionality comparable to Todoist without the cost barrier.

 Is there an open-source alternative to Todoist?